 Motor Vehicle Accidents

-Gilmore Engineers can provide an engineer to analyse and reconstruct motor vehicle accidents involving single or multiple vehicles; vehicle rollovers; or component failures.
-Our engineers are also able to calculate pre-incident speeds; estimate stopping distances; analyse skid marks and pre-impact vehicle positions.
+Gilmore Engineers can provide a mechanical engineer to analyse and reconstruct motor vehicle accidents involving single or multiple vehicles; vehicle rollovers; or component failures.
+Our mechanical engineers are also able to calculate pre-incident speeds; estimate stopping distances; analyse skid marks and pre-impact vehicle positions.

 For over 30 years, Gilmore Engineers has been a leader in the investigation and analysis of a variety of different types of incidents.
 During this time Gilmore Engineers has provided over 1,500 reports to members of the legal profession for matters before District, Supreme and Federal Courts.